 Kanye makes a strong revelation about Kris Jenner and the Kardashians give him ‘unfollow’

-The most recent ‘victim’ of Kanye West is the only one of the Kardashian clan who defended him and was still following him on social media after his constant controversies amid the divorce from Kim: matriarch Kris Jenner.
+The victim Kanye West’s most recent is the only one from the Kardashian clan who defended him and was still following him on social media after his constant controversies amid the divorce from Kim: matriarch Kris Jenner.

 But more specifically, the one who received the new attack was her boyfriend, Corey Gamble, with whom he began a relationship after separating from Caitlynn Jenner in 2013 after 23 years of marriage.